2024 Texas House of Representatives election: District 53

 Incumbent Republican Andrew Murr retired.
 Murr had been targeted by conservatives over his role leading the impeachment of attorney general Ken Paxton, as well as his opposition to school voucher legislation.
 Wesley Virdell, who had challenged Murr in the 2022 election, ran again to succeed him.
 Governor Greg Abbott did not endorse a candidate in the primary, despite Hatch Smith's skepticism of school vouchers.
 Smith received support from former governor Rick Perry and raised significantly more money than Virdell, a large portion of which came from only two organizations.
-Virdell, on the other hand, received endorsements from attorney general Ken Paxton and former president Donald Trump, which proved more than powerful enough to overcome Smith's financial advatage, allowing Virdell to win the primary by a large margin.
+Virdell, on the other hand, received endorsements from attorney general Ken Paxton and former president Donald Trump, which proved more than powerful enough to overcome Smith's financial advantage, allowing Virdell to win the primary by a large margin.
 Virdell won the general election by an even larger margin.